Israel lashes out at Russia over Lavrov's Nazism remarks - NewsBreak

 Israel lashes out at Russia over Lavrov's Nazism remarks

-Asked in an interview with an Italian news channel about Russian claims that it invaded Ukraine to “denazify” the country, Sergey Lavrov said that Ukraine could still have Nazi elements even if some figures, including the country’s president, were Jewish.
+Asked about Russia's efforts to “denazify” Ukraine in an interview with an Italian news channel, Sergey Lavrov explained that Ukraine could still have Nazi elements even if some figures, including the country’s president were Jewish.
+“Hitler also had Jewish origins, so it doesn’t mean anything,” he said, according to an Italian translation.

-“So when they say ‘How can Nazification exist if we’re Jewish?’
-In my opinion, Hitler also had Jewish origins, so it doesn’t mean absolutely anything.
-For some time we have heard from the Jewish people that the biggest antisemites were Jewish," he said, speaking to the station in Russian, dubbed over by an Italian translation.

 In some of the harshest remarks since the start of the war in Ukraine, Israeli Foreign Minister Yair Lapid called Lavrov's statement “unforgivable and scandalous and a horrible historical error.”

-“The Jews did not murder themselves in the Holocaust,” said Lapid, the son of a Holocaust survivor.
+“The Jews did not murder themselves in the Holocaust,” Lapid said.
 “The lowest level of racism against Jews is to blame Jews themselves for antisemitism.”

-Later, Lapid said Israel makes “every effort” to have good relations with Russia.
-"But there's a limit and this limit has been crossed this time.
-The government of Russia needs to apologize to us and to the Jewish people,” he said.

-An Israeli official confirmed late Monday that Russia's ambassador, Anatoly Viktorov, was summoned to the Foreign Ministry in Jerusalem.
-The official, speaking on condition of anonymity to discuss a diplomatic matter, said that Israel “stated its position” and that the sides agreed not to elaborate.

 Israel’s Holocaust memorial Yad Vashem called the remarks “absurd, delusional, dangerous and deserving of condemnation.”